HarcourtsAcademy/grav-ha-user/pages/05.about/05.faq/06.nz-nat-cert/01.nz_nat_cert/modular_sidebar.md

 ### Harcourts One members

-Go to [National Certificate in Real Estate (Salesperson)](/qualifications/new-zealand/new-zealand-national-certificate) > Pre-Course Pack – Auckland+Central+Northland, South Island or Wellington.
+Go to [New Zealand Certificate in Real Estate (Salesperson)](/qualifications/new-zealand/new-zealand-certificate) > Pre-Course Pack – Auckland+Central+Northland, South Island or Wellington.
 Complete the paperwork and post to the Academy.
 Further details are outlined in the pre-course packs.

 ## What employment contracts do our new recruits start on?{#startingcontract}
-New recruits that are in the process of completing the National Certificate in Real Estate (Salesperson) are employed on the 'Agreement for Provision of Administration Assistant Services'.
+New recruits that are in the process of completing the New Zealand Certificate in Real Estate (Salesperson) are employed on the 'Agreement for Provision of Administration Assistant Services'.

 ### Harcourts One members
-To access a copy of this Agreement go to [National Certificate in Real Estate (Salesperson)](/qualifications/new-zealand/new-zealand-national-certificate) > Agreement for Provision of Administration Assistant Services.
+To access a copy of this Agreement go to [New Zealand Certificate in Real Estate (Salesperson)](/qualifications/new-zealand/new-zealand-certificate) > Agreement for Provision of Administration Assistant Services.

 ## Why do we use this employment contract?{#employmentcontract}
-Our recruits are required to be in employment so that they may have a studycontract with the REAL ITO in order to complete the qualification.
+Our recruits are required to be in employment so that they may have a studycontract with the Skills.org.nz in order to complete the qualification.
 Under the Real Estate Agents Act 2008, as the recruits are not licensed sales consultants, they cannot be employed as 'independent contractors' like they were under the RealEstate Agents Act 1976.
 Recruits will move onto the standard sales consultants 'independent contractor' arrangement once they become licensed.

 ## What time frame do I allow in Clause 1 of the Agreement for Provision of Administration Assistant Services?{#timeframe}
 > *1\.
 This contract shall commence on ................[Date] and expire on ...............[Date] unless the term is extended by a fresh agreement in writing.*

-It is suggested that you allocate three months as this will allow time for both study and the licensing process.
+It is suggested that you allocate six months as this will allow time for both study and the licensing process.

 ## Do I have to enter an hourly rate as per Clause 3 of the Agreement for Provision of Administration Assistant Services?{#enterhourlyrate}
 > *3\.
 The contract rate applicable to the Services provided under this agreement is $ ……..per hour.
 If the Contractor is registered for GST and provides a GST invoice, the Company will also pay GST in addition to the contract rate.*